 hard to spot if it's your first time).
 Most bikers use this as a turn-around spot, but you

-can continue east another 1/3 mile to connect with Industrial Drive if you want.
+can also continue east another 1/3 mile to connect with Industrial Drive for

 The trail is located

 morning sunshine to warm up.
-May 5, 2000 by Bruce Argyle.
+Photos from 2000.

 for your beginning bikers to play, and for the non-bikers to explore fun trails among the